pocesar/grunt-git-deploy/README.md

 Type: `String`

 The URL to a remote git repository.
-This option is required.
+Defaults to the environment variable `GIT_DEPLOY_URL`, if not specified.
+The url is required to be present.

 #### options.localBranch